 Our economies are increasingly services dominant.
 Yet we typically perform service innovation using product innovation approaches.
 This raises two questions.
 Firstly, are service and product innovation the same?
 Secondly, should, or even can, we apply product-dominant innovation thinking in our service-dominant economies?Should / can we apply product-dominant innovation thinking in a service-dominant economy?
 That 94% of executives are unhappy with innovation performance suggests we at least need to discuss.
-Here are 11 differences service… Click To Tweet
+Here are 11 differences service innovation has… Click To Tweet

 That McKinsey’s recently found 94% of executives are not happy with the outcome of innovation performance suggests we have an innovation problem that needs addressing.

 I believe part of the solution is to move away from using product-dominant innovation thinking towards more service-dominant thinking.
 Here are 11 areas where service-dominant innovation differs from its sister, product-dominant innovation.

 - Service innovation has a different mindset…

 - …where value is co-created…

 - …in-use (sometimes in-context) rather than product thinking value-in-exchange…